ltOgt/GID/README.md

 In addition to compressed writing, the tree structure also helps here.
 During particularly fast moving sections, it can be helpful to only briefly `touch on each point` and quickly move to the next one.
 Now the `structure` of the note will already be largely present, and the current implicit context can be made explicit by `filling in the gaps` once a pause presents itself.

+### Retrieval Speed

+Both `compression via symbols` and deep `nesting` can help you quickly retrieve specific information.
+The `tree` structure of your notes will allow you to prune away large chunks of your notes during search.
+By scanning the top most level, you might identify a few relevant points that point to general topics in their branches, and `exclude multiple large sub-trees`.
+This can then be done recursively for each lower level.

+Additionally, scanning the `symbols` at the start of each line, you might be able to `dismiss entire sub-trees` without even having to read the content of the point.
+(E.g. a sub-tree that branches from an example for a point might not be relevant when you are looking for a definition to the parent of the example)

 ### Active Structuring